BNOTIONS/state-toggle/README.md

 This can be set to the trigger element to declare whether the trigger should be in its __activate__ or __inactive__ state by default.

+## Roadmap
+There are a few things on the roadmap right now:
+* finish the detailed version of these docs
+* see if Zach wants to improve the logo
+* get rid of the dependency on jQuery (even though we like jQuery)
+* add a minified version of the latest code to the repo
+* support events other than 'click'
+* assess touch events vs click events for touchscreens
+* continue testing performance of event binding
+* assemble more literature around planning interactive states in interfaces
+* more demos

 ## Credits
 The crew at [BNOTIONS](http://bnotions.com "BNOTIONS") put this together.
 We build a lot of Interfaces, and this tool got us all excited and has saved us boatloads of time.